Posts Tagged ‘Halloween’

 “but he was really proud of me.”
 All the sheep then cheered at this sentimental shit.
 Some old red headed hag in the front row was even crying.
 What the fuck was she crying for?
 It didn’t matter.
 George went on to explain the topic of his book, which was how some bizarre events intersected with the lives of several members of his family, including an incident with a murderer who went undiscovered for 50 years along with another unrelated incident with a family of psychopaths that were mixed up with the mob.
 “I know a lot of you want to go out to Plainfield and see this stuff for yourself, but there’s nothing there to see, and the townspeople don’t like the attention.
 There’s a lot of good people there, as well as the rest of the great state of Wisconsin.
 I should know, my family is from there.”
 George then elaborated how the authorities wanted to keep a lid on things at first, but, given everything that happened, including what happened to George’s father, George decided to, after talking it over with his sister and the authorities, publish this book and put it all out there in the open.

 After his talk he took a few questions from his fans.
 Some people asked him about Psycho II and why he made the decision to kill off Norman Bates.
 “I think Robert Bloch would have wanted that.”
 George then explained that the author, who wrote the novel Psycho just before he died in 1994, may have been a horror fan, but he wasn’t a fan of some of the violence in horror movies.
 “He sucked.”
 Franklin thought to himself.
-George speculated that Bloch might not have wanted, for example, four movies about Norman Bates killing people.
+George speculated that Bloch might not have wanted, say, four movies about Norman Bates killing people.
 Having said that, while he couldn’t reveal plot details, George assured his fans that there still would be a Psycho III.
 Not only that, but a Bates Motel prequel series was in the works about a young Norman Bates and his mother set in the 1970s.

 After the talk Franklin got in line to meet George and buy his book.
 “I’m from Plainfield.” was the first thing Franklin said when meeting the author.